BUILT TO MEET THE NEEDS OF THE U.S. MILITARY

 1982 – The United States Air Force contracts Randolph to produce the HGU-4/P Aviator sunglass.

 1990, Desert Storm – The Department of Defense contracts Randolph to produce 70,000 optical inserts annually for the M17 chemical-biological mask, used during Operation Desert Storm.
 When the D.O.D. requests an accelerated delivery of optical inserts, Randolph postpones its commercial program, working 24 hours a day, 7 days a week to meet wartime demand.
 Randolph delivers 200,000 units before the conclusion of Desert Storm.
 Not a single unit is returned due to quality issues.
 An Air Force colonel personally visits the Randolph factory to thank its employees for the patriotic and timely support of the Armed Forces and presents the Chairman of Randolph Engineering with a Certificate of Appreciation.

 2000 – Randolph wins its first contract for the Frame of Choice (FOC) spectacle program, which provides the Army, Air Force, Navy, Marines, Coast Guard, and NASA with an alternative to standard-issue military spectacles.

 2017 – Randolph continues to produce the HGU-4/P for the U.S. Army and Navy and air forces worldwide, and maintains the Frame of Choice contract, now in its fourth five-year term.

 STANDARD-ISSUE TO THE U.S. MILITARY SINCE 1982

-With a tireless work ethic and endless determination, our founders built Randolph into an elite eyewear manufacturer, eventually winning a contract to produce military-spec aviator sunglasses for the U.S. Air Force, a contract we hold to this day.
+With a tireless work ethic and endless determination, our founders built Randolph into an elite eyewear manufacturer, eventually winning a contract to produce military-spec aviator sunglasses for the U.S. Military, a contract we hold to this day.

 MADE IN AMERICA